psayan/psayan/README.md

 - 👀 I’m interested in distributes systems
 - 🌱 I’m currently learning kubernetes
 - 💞️ I’m looking to collaborate on open source kubernetes projects
-- 📫 How to reach me isayanpal@gmail.com
+- 📫 How to reach me: isayanpal@gmail.com

 <!---
 psayan/psayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.